Constitution and Bylaws

 Elected Members:

-• Four representatives of the Commission on Equal Opportunity and Diversity
+- Four representatives elected by the Commission on Equal Opportunity and Diversity

-• One representative of the Commission on Outreach and International Affairs
+- One representative elected by the Commission on Outreach and International Affairs

 Section 2.
 Voting Privileges

-All members of the University Council, exclusive of the chair, the secretary, and the vice president for policy and governance, shall have voting privileges.
+All members of the University Council, exclusive of the chair and the secretary shall have voting privileges.

 Section 3.
 Term of Membership